abdirahodan/abdirahodana/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I’m a driven 20-something Somali-American, passionate about using data for positive change.
-My interests are in data science, economics, and public service.
-I’m looking for a career where I can use my data skills to improve public services.
-My goal is to make a difference in people’s lives through smart, data-driven decisions
+I am a Somali-American in my twenties, deeply passionate about data science and economics.
+My ambition is to apply these skills in the public sector.
+My goal is to drive impactful change in communities through strategic, data-informed decision-making in public policy.